nieldeokar/CleancodeNotes/README.md

 26. Mature programmers know that the idea that everything is an object is a myth.
 27. Without tests every change is a possible bug.
 28. If you let the tests rot, then your code will rot too.
 Keep your tests clean.
+29. For most systems, change is continual.
+Every change subjects us to the risk that the remainder of the system no longer works as intended.
+30. Needs will change, therefore code will change.